Struggling with Back Pain?

 People with chronic stress have a very different physiological profile than those who don't.
 Elevated stress levels have been shown to contribute to the development of heart disease, digestive issues, depression, obesity, and back pain.
 The tension produced by chronic stress causes a contraction of muscle tissue, creating “trigger points” which can be extremely painful.

-If you are suffering from back pain in or have any further questions, please contact our chiropractic team at 20 Dollar Chiropractic today to schedule a consultation.
+If you are suffering from back pain or have any further questions, please contact our chiropractic team at 20 Dollar Chiropractic today to schedule a consultation.